serebrov/serebrov.github.io-hugo/content/posts/2024-04-05-profile-vue-cli-service-build.md

 - Go to Chrome, open DevTools, and go to the Performance tab (formerly Timeline).
 - Drag and drop generated `events.json` file into the profiler.

-To get even more about the build, also generate the bundle analyzer report with the Vue Cli [Webpack Bundle Analyzer](https://www.npmjs.com/package/vue-cli-plugin-webpack-bundle-analyzer) plugin.
+To learn even more about the build, also generate the bundle analyzer report with the Vue Cli [Webpack Bundle Analyzer](https://www.npmjs.com/package/vue-cli-plugin-webpack-bundle-analyzer) plugin.
 Add the following to the `vue.config.js`:

 ```
 // vue.config.js